-12 Healthiest Butter Substitute Brands, According to Nutritionists
+12 Healthiest Butter Substitute Brands, According to Dietitians

 If you're reading this, you might be aiming to trim some extra calories from your diet with a low-fat butter or seeking a plant-based substitute due to lactose or dairy constraints.
 However, finding a healthy butter substitute that's better for you than traditional dairy butter is easier said than done.

 Why?
-For starters, it's a pretty big market with a lot of butter substitute brands.
+For starters, it's a pretty big market, with a lot of butter substitute brands to choose from.
 There are low-fat butters made from olive or canola oil, butter sprays promising flavor without the calories, and margarine brands, plant butter, and low-calorie options made with ingredients like buttermilk and yogurt.

-But are any of these actually good for you… and, more importantly, are they worth buying?
-With so many different diet butters on the market, it can be difficult to find nutritious choices, so we asked the nation's top dietitian nutritionists for their takes and their recommendations for the best butter alternative brands.
+But are any of these actually good for you—and, more importantly, are they worth buying?
+With so many different diet butters on the market, it can be difficult to find nutritious choices, so we asked leading dietitian nutritionists for their takes and their recommendations for the best butter alternative brands.

 Why would you want to buy a healthy butter substitute over regular butter?